wpsharks/comet-cache-kb/questions/2015/61-why-doesnt-comet-cache-remove-query-strings-from-static-resources.md

 That `?ver=1.6` portion is the "Query String".
 If we removed that query string--as many speed testing services recommend--then your WordPress site wouldn't function properly.
 Your visitors would end up seeing old versions of your site!

-It's for this reason that ZenCache does not remove query strings from static resources--doing so would essentially break your WordPress site.
+It's for this reason that Comet Cache does not remove query strings from static resources--doing so would essentially break your WordPress site.